iangreenleaf/githubot/Readme.md

 ## Helpful Hubot ##

-Hubot will report errors, so that you know what happened.
+Hubot will log errors if a request fails.

 If `process.env.HUBOT_GITHUB_USER` is present, we can help you guess a repo's full name: